-SWB is often conceptualized as consisting of three independent components: positive affect, negative affect, and life satisfaction (Diener, 1984).
-Positive affect (PA) refers to the extent to which an individual subjectively experiences positive moods (Miller, 2011), whereas negative affect (NA) involves feelings of emotional distress (Watson et al., 1988).
-The third component of SWB-life satisfaction (LS)-involves an evaluative judgment of one's life (Diener, 1984).
-Previous research has shown that the strength of relationships among the three components of SWB may depend on age, personality traits and cultural values (Kööts-Ausmees et al., 2013; Kuppens et al., 2008).
-The affective and cognitive constituents of SWB are influenced by different factors (Diener, 2013) and related to different outcomes (Realo et al., 2017).
-Therefore, it is important to consider all three variables independently from each other.
-In line with this, our study will measure the three components separately, as sleep might show a differential relationship with each component.
-Sleep quality (subjective evaluation of one's sleep), and timing (Buysse, 2014; Hall, 2010; Hall et al., 2008).
+Sleep can be measured across multiple levels, which can be further characterized along multiple dimensions (Buysse, 2014).
+Levels of analysis include, for example, self-reports of sleep and actigraphyderived1 measures of sleep (Buysse, 2014).
+Dimensions of sleep comprise sleep quantity (duration), continuity (ability to initiate and maintain sleep), quality (subjective evaluation of one's sleep), and timing (Buysse, 2014; Hall, 2010; Hall et al., 2008).
 Sleep continuity can be measured in terms of how long it takes to fall asleep (sleep onset latency), frequency and length of awakenings (times and duration of wake after sleep onset), and/or as a percentage of time in bed spent asleep (sleep efficiency; Hall, 2010).
-An indicator of sleep timing is chronotype, which can be operationalized as midpoint of sleep (Terman et al., 2001), i.e., the midpoint between sleep onset in the evening and wake-up time in the morning.
+An indicator of sleep timing is chronotype, which can be operationalized as midpoint of sleep (Terman et al., 2001), that is, the midpoint between sleep onset in the evening and wake-up time in the morning.
 Chronotype is highly related to preferences for morningness or eveningness (Zavada et al., 2005), but the two are distinct constructs (Roenneberg, 2015).
-People may experience social jetlag when their social and biological schedules are not aligned with each other (Wittmann et al., 2006); for example later chronotypes might go to bed late but still need to wake-up early to go to work.
+People may experience social jetlag when their social and biological schedules are not aligned with each other (Wittmann et al., 2006); for example, later chronotypes might go to bed late but still need to wake up early to go to work.